philippstehr/philippstehr.github.io/CV.md

 ## PEER-REVIEWED PUBLICATIONS

-*Expropriation as a Measure of Corporate Reform - Learning from the Berlin Initiative.* Accepted at the European Journal of Political Theory.
+*Expropriation as a Measure of Corporate Reform - Learning from the Berlin Initiative.* European Journal of Political Theory, Online First.
+[Link](https://journals.sagepub.com/doi/10.1177/14748851231197799)

 *The Boundary Problem in Workplace Democracy: Who Constitutes the Corporate Demos?* Political Theory, 51(3), 507-529 (2023) [Link](https://doi.org/10.1177/00905917221131821)